charlieblue17/timeseries2018/README.md

 There is no required textbook.
 Assigned readings will come from freely-available online material.

 #### Core materials
--Time series analysis and its applications, by Shumway and Stoffer, 4th edition -Pattern recognition and machine learning, Bishop -Gaussian processes Rassmussen & Williams
+ - Time series analysis and its applications, by Shumway and Stoffer, 4th edition
+ - Pattern recognition and machine learning, Bishop
+ - Gaussian processes Rassmussen & Williams

 #### Useful extras
  - [Review notes from Stanford's machine learning class](http://cs229.stanford.edu/section/cs229-prob.pdf)